-VISEGRAD BLOG: Returning migrants but no COVID baby boom for emerging Europe
+Returning migrants but no COVID baby boom for emerging Europe | VISEGRAD BLOG

 Armenian Prime Minister Nikol Pashinian said on June 22 that the government should present 100 new projects in the construction sector to employ Armenians who would normally be working in other Eurasian Economic Union countries.
 "Our main plan is to try to create jobs for our citizens in Armenia so that they will have a chance to work here, rather than outside Armenia," Pashinian said as quoted by Armenpress.

 However, even at the height of the pandemic in Europe employers in some West European countries were desperately trying to find ways to bring back their seasonal workers.
-150 Romanians were flown to the UK on a chartered plan to pick strawberries in April, as farmers didn’t find local workers with the skills or inclination.
+150 Romanians were flown to the UK on a chartered plan to pick strawberries in April, as farmers didn’t find local workers with the skills or inclination to do the work.
 Germany is another country where there were fears crops would rot in the fields without seasonal workers from countries like Romania and Bulgaria.
 On June 11, the German government relaxed entry restrictions for seasonal farm workers from EU countries that it had imposed during the crisis.

 The pandemic temporarily reversed the flow of migration and brought workers back home.
 But as economists from the Vienna Institute for International Economic Studies (wiiw) pointed out back in March, economic contractions brought on by health crises tend to be shorter-lived and followed by a stronger rebound than those caused by financial crises.
 It may take some time for economies to bounce back post pandemic – and will depend on how long it takes to find a vaccine – but when they do, the factors drawing workers away from emerging Europe to other countries will most likely be restored.